Universiteit Leiden

 Complete the tutorial up to the quiz

 It is not necessary to collect the sources you used manually.
-Instead, you can use reference managers (like EndNote, Mendeley, Zotero) to organise your sources from the start.
+Instead, you can use a reference manager to organise your sources from the start.
 This way you can easily cite them later.
 You can use a reference manager to save literature, cite and to save notes.
 You can export the bibliographic data from Google Scholar, the catalogue and other databases.

-Learn more about reference managers in our tutorial.
+Learn more about the use of a reference manager in our tutorials:

 If you are stuck or need more support have a look at Leiden University’s tips for good academic writing or make an appointment at the Writing Lab.
 Be aware that your first draft does not have to be perfect yet.